 A deep latch is very important, because not only will the

 baby get more milk if the baby is latched on deeply, but the mother will less

 likely have sore nipples.
 So, in most cases, if the mother will follow a few

-simple steps, she and her baby can achieve a deep, comfortable latch fairly
+simple steps, she and her baby can achieve a deep, comfortable latch reasonably quickly and easily.

 Firstly, the mother will need to tilt the baby’s head back.